paulmelis/blender-ply-import/readme.md

 ## Introduction

-The default PLY importer in Blender is quite slow (or any Python-based import script in Blender for that matter).
-This is because during import Python data structures are built up holding all geometry, vertex colors, etc. This simply takes quite a lot of time (and memory).
+The default PLY importer in Blender is quite slow when it comes to import large mesh files.
+Most Python-based importers suffer from this because during import Python data structures are built up holding all geometry, vertex colors, etc. This simply takes quite a lot of time (and memory).

 Fortunately, Python objects that support the buffer protocol can be passed in certain places of the Blender Python API.